-The last time you used your zip code, you were most likely entering your address into a website to make a purchase, finding a store near your home or office, or filling out some other online form.
+The last time you used your zip code you were most likely entering your address into a website to make a purchase finding a store near your home or office or filling out some other online form.
 You likely found the answer you were looking for and didn't stop to think further about that five-digit code you'd just typed out.

-However, lots of companies, marketers, and data analysts spend hours looking at zip codes.
-They are deciding how to use data tied to those zip codes to understand trends, run their businesses, and find new ways to reach you, using that same five-digit code.
+However lots of companies marketers and data analysts spend hours looking at zip codes.
+They are deciding how to use data tied to those zip codes to understand trends run their businesses and find new ways to reach you using that same five-digit code.

-Even though there are different place associations that probably mean more to you as an individual, such as a neighborhood, street, or the block you live on, the zip code is, in many organizations, the geographic unit of choice.
-It is used to make major decisions for marketing, opening or closing stores, providing services, and making decisions that can have a massive financial impact.
+Even though there are different place associations that probably mean more to you as an individual such as a neighborhood street or the block you live on the zip code is in many organizations the geographic unit of choice.
+It is used to make major decisions for marketing opening or closing stores providing services and making decisions that can have a massive financial impact.

-The problem is that zip codes are not a good representation of real human behavior, and when used in data analysis, often mask real, underlying insights, and may ultimately lead to bad outcomes.
-To understand why this is, we first need to understand a little more about the zip code itself.
+The problem is that zip codes are not a good representation of real human behavior and when used in data analysis often mask real underlying insights and may ultimately lead to bad outcomes.
+To understand why this is we first need to understand a little more about the zip code itself.

-Looking to learn more about Spatial Data Science?Register for the Spatial Data Science Conference today!
+Looking to learn more about Spatial Data Science?
+Check out our range of Spatial Data Science events!

-The predecessor to the zip code was the postal zone, which represented a post office department for a specific city.
+The predecessor to the zip code was the postal zone which represented a post office department for a specific city.
 For example:

 Mr. John Smith

 Minneapolis 16 Minnesota